Enamulali/enamulali/README.md

 ### My name is Enamul Ali and I am a Junior Full-stack Software Developer

 📍 Based in Manchester, UK<br>
-🌱 I'm currently learning Javascript, React Native and Svelte<br>
+🌱 I'm currently learning React Native<br>
 📈 I enjoy combining psychology with code<br>
 <br>
 🥅  2022 goals:
 - To complete the Northcoders bootcamp. 🏆<br>
 - To integrate into a junior software developer position!<br>
 <br>